kamailio/kamailio-wiki/docs/cookbooks/devel/core.md

 Values:

-- `0` - no thread-specific initialization/execution (default)
+- `0` - no thread-specific initialization/execution
-- `1` - for each function that might initialize OpenSSL, run it in a temporary thread; this leaves the thread-local variables in rank 0, main thread at their default value of 0x0
+- `1` - for each function that might initialize OpenSSL, run it in a temporary thread; this leaves the thread-local variables in rank 0, main thread at their default value of 0x0 (obsolete, not usable anymore)
 - `2` - use at-fork handler to set thread-local variables to 0x0; the
-  implementation will set thread-local keys from 0-15 to have value 0x0.
+  implementation will set thread-local keys from 0-15 to have value 0x0 (default).

 ``` c
 tls_threads_mode = 2